Registration Now Open!

 Throughout the two-semester program, Members also receive instruction and advice through a series of workshops delivered by guest speakers from the Portland community, with expertise in theater, or subject matter relevant to the current season’s play.
 Past workshop topics have included language and verse, historical context, fight choreography, dialects and accents, and various arts, crafts, and design demonstrations and hands-on projects.

 How much acting experience do Ensemble members need in order to participate?
 All experience levels are welcome — and NO experience is required!
-Ensemble Teaching Artists work hard to ensure that this program is accessible to actors of all experience levels!
+Any relevant instruction or training will be provided as part of the production process.

-Is it possible to participate in both the Acting Ensemble and the Musical Theatre Ensemble?
+Is it possible to participate in both the Acting Ensemble and other STAGES programs?
 Yes.
-It would be possible for one student to participate in both programs if desired.
-The Musical Theater Ensemble and the Acting Ensemble meet/rehearse on different days of the week, and the spring performance weekends do not overlap.
-Families should review the schedule detail for both programs before deciding how to proceed.
+It would be possible for one student to participate in additional STAGES programs or lessons if desired and the schedules align.
+Families should review the schedule detail for all programs before deciding how to proceed.

-My student would be a great fit for this program, but is not quite 12 years old yet.
+My student would be a great fit for this program but is not quite 12 years old yet.
 Can you make an exception?
-If a student’s 12th birthday takes place before December 31, 2023, STAGES will consider these requests.
-We ask that parents/caregivers use their discretion when inquiring about participation for younger students, especially with regards to maturity, general readiness, and ability to work collaboratively with other older students.
+If a student’s 12th birthday takes place before November 15, 2026, STAGES will consider these requests.
 Registrations for students falling outside of the program age range will need to be handled by STAGES, as our registration system will not permit you to do so on your own.
+STAGES provides production opportunities and other theater programs for kids under the age of 12 – please visit our programming page for more information!

 Do you have more questions about the Acting Ensemble? contact us any time!

-There will likely be extended rehearsals during the final show week.
-All students enrolled in the Acting Ensemble MUST be able to be fully present for rehearsals and performances from April 1 – 6, 2024.
-Performances will likely take place on Friday, April 5 and Saturday April 6.
-The final show schedule will be released later this year.
+There will be additional/extended rehearsals during the week of April 5, 2027, with performances taking place the weekend of April 9, 2027.
+All students enrolled in the Acting Ensemble MUST be able to be fully present for rehearsals and performances from April 5 – April 11, 2027.
+The final performance schedule will be released in early fall 2026.

-Tuition: $795.00 for this 2-semester program.
-Payment installment options are available!
+Tuition: $805.00 for this 2-semester program.
+Payment installment options are available.
 Please plan accordingly – all STAGES Tuition Deposits are Non-Refundable, except in the form of an account credit to be used toward future programs.
 Financial Assistance is available.

-Celebrating 14 Seasons of Acting Ensemble (formerly The Shakespeare Academy) at STAGES!
+Celebrating 17 Seasons of Acting Ensemble at STAGES!